aion82/the-art-of-command-line/CONTRIBUTING.md

 ## Questions

 [![Ask a Question](https://img.shields.io/badge/%3f-Ask%20a%20Question-ff69b4.svg)](https://airtable.com/shrzMhx00YiIVAWJg)
+when know My cuntry About me?
+Also can possible language my own cuntry?
 The simplest thing you can do to help is [**submit any questions you might have**](https://airtable.com/shrzMhx00YiIVAWJg).
 The more the better.
 Questions help identify where the guide needs to be improved.